 - JPs in the community are listed in the yellow pages

-- On most Wednesday mornings from 9am to 1pm, there is a JP service in the Information Services Building, Room GW5a, Disability Information & Support notetaker Office, near the Student Learning Centre.
+- On most Wednesday mornings from 9am to 1pm, there is a JP service in the Information Services Building, Room GW5a, Disability Information & Support notetaker Office, near the Student Learning Development office.
 There is no need to make an appointment.

 - Community JP's offer services at various times listed here